datxqv/xq-audio-player/README.md

 # xq-audio-player
 Play audio online with http url
-# Play http audio very simple code
+# Play http audio using very simple code
 Install manualy, you can copy XQAudioPlayer folder to your project.
 After that, using simple code under here to play a http audio url:

         let url = "http://www.stephaniequinn.com/Music/Allegro%20from%20Duet%20in%20C%20Major.mp3"